What Are Zero Knowledge Protocols And Why They're Important

 Who is working on Zero Knowledge Protocol (ZKP)?

-Like a lot of technological advancement, ZKP is not a super new idea.
+But like a lot of technological advancement, ZKP is not a super new idea.

 It is widely accepted that the first outline of functioning ZKP came from a 1985 MIT paper by Shafi Goldwasser, Silvio Micali & Charles Rackoff, where they outlined their vision for “communicating a proof” and described one method of ZKP, which is known as interactive ZKP, where The Prover and The Verifier interact multiple times until The Verifier is satisfied in the The Provers argument.